Skip to main content

 50% positive mentions, 25% neutral mentions, 25% negative mentions

-The story aspect received mixed feedback, with some users appreciating the solid storyline while others felt the game lacks a main quest and narrative depth.
-Overall, the story is seen as minimal but sufficient for relaxing gameplay.
+The story received mixed feedback, with some users appreciating a solid storyline, while others felt the game lacked a main quest and narrative, focusing more on relaxing gameplay.

 • “Very relaxing gameplay needs a main quest 8/10”